geekcom/challengeProject/README.md

     * **docker exec -it app php artisan key:generate**
 * Information of new containers
     * **docker ps -a**
-* Create a user for access WebApp in the API
+* Create a user for access WebApp in the API using Postman

 #### Access WebApp